blitztime/server/docs/src/endpoints.rst

 Raises: ``422`` (bad settings) or ``500`` (server error).

 If ``as_manager`` is ``false``, you will be added to the game as the host, and the token returned will be a player token.
+The game will be unmanaged.

 Otherwise, no host will be added and the token returned will be a manager token.

 ``GET /stats``
 ==============